2015 Ph.D., Brown University, Modern Culture and Media

 2004 B.A., Michigan State University, English

 My research focuses on histories and theories of experimental cinema, with an emphasis on the postwar American avant-garde.
 My current book project centers on the 1960s film culture, the New American Cinema.
-It situates the NAC’s interest in filmmaking as a personal expression within the context of widespread transformations to private and public life in post-WWII America.
-Essays related to this project have appeared in Alternative Projections: Experimental Film in Los Angeles, 1945-1980 (John Libbey, 2015) and The Global Sixties in Sound and Vision: Media, Counterculture, Revolt (Palgrave Macmillan, 2014).
+It examines this film culture's promotion of cinema as a medium of personal expression, situating this view within the context of widespread transformations to private and public life in post-WWII America.
+Essays related to this project have appeared in Alternative Projections: Experimental Film in Los Angeles, 1945-1980 (John Libbey, 2015), The Global Sixties in Sound and Vision: Media, Counterculture, Revolt (Palgrave Macmillan, 2014), and the online journal World Records (Fall 2020).

 Since 2009, I have also pursued film curating and programming as an outlet for research.
 At Amherst, this interest led me to begin a film series devoted to experimental media called X (Unknown Quantity).
 Prior to Amherst, I assisted with programming at the Film-Makers’ Cooperative in New York City, and at Magic Lantern Cinema in Providence, RI.
 Programs that I curated or compiled for these organizations have screened at Microscope Gallery, Anthology Film Archives, Pacific Film Archive, Museum of Contemporary Art Detroit, Union Docs, Balagan, and other venues.